ivoleitao/shadertoy_api/README.md

 }
 ```

 To create a database providing the same set of read operations as the previous contracts but also the ability to save shaders as well as other entities a `ShadertoyStore` contract is also provided.
-The user should instantiate a `ShadertoyStore` providing the apropiate configurations for the implementation:
+The user should instantiate a `ShadertoyStore` providing the appropriate configurations for the implementation:

 ```dart
 ShadertoyStore store = ...
 ```

-and execute persitent operations, for example storing the definition of a shader in the store with:
+and execute persistent operations, for example storing the definition of a shader in the store with:

 ```dart
 var shader = Shader(...);